SuperOfficeDocs/superoffice-docs/docs/api/contact/sql/create-contact-sql.md

 ![x][img1]

 > [!NOTE]
+> Sequence ID picking is omitted for clarity.
+>
-> Sequence ID picking is omitted for clarity.<br>The ID and string values used here are just examples.
+> The ID and string values used here are just examples.
 The actual values on your database will be different.

 ## Address records